aldertzomer/Microbial-Genomics-2022/index.md

 > This practical is part of the Microbial Genomics practical course of Utrecht University
 >
 > 1. Working with genome assemblies, QC and annotation of genomes
-> 2. Pangenome analysis and GWAS
+> 2. Pangenome analysis, genomic phylogenetic trees and GWAS

 > ## Data
 >